Tracking Performance: 16 Metrics To Determine Real Estate Agent Success

 Your brokerage relies on the success of your real estate agents.
-If they aren’t bringing in and closing deals, your bottom line will suffer.
+Your bottom line will suffer if they aren’t bringing in and closing deals.

-Tracking certain real estate metrics helps you gain a better understanding of how your agents are performing.
+Tracking certain real estate metrics helps you better understand how your agents are performing.
 It also assists you in generating a stronger bottom line by ensuring you’re reaching your targets.

-Knowing which metrics to track and how to understand each of them can be challenging.
+However, knowing which metrics to track and how to interpret them can be challenging.

-In this article, we’ll discuss five metrics that you can use to track the performance of your agents and your real estate business.
-We’ll also explain how each of these affects your bottom line and what you can do to ensure each agent is a successful realtor.
+In this article, we’ll discuss 16 metrics that you can use to track the performance of your agents and your real estate business.
+Below are some metrics to consider:

 1. Monthly Production